 Grover Cleveland – St. Bernard, Cocker Spaniel, Collie, Foxhounds, and Dachshunds

-Grover Cleveland is the only president of the US who was elected twice for the non-consecutive terms.
+Grover Cleveland is the only president of the US who was elected twice for non-consecutive terms.
 Apart from this fact, he was a great pet lover and he had lots of pets including dogs, chickens, ponies, chickens, and hundreds of imported fish.

 Benjamin Harrison – Collie Mix and Siberian Bloodhound